 Type of VPS Environment

-You need to make a choice as to what type of VPS environment you would be using: Linux or windows.
+You need to make a choice as to what type of VPS environment you would be using: Linux hosting or windows hosting.
 Regardless of comfort levels and wants, you would need to use a windows environment if your site is running on ASP or ASP.net

 In a shared hosting scenario, one does not have access to the server, so there is no question of server management.
 But when one is using Windows VPS hosting then the whole virtual server is at your disposal.
 So there has to be somebody who takes care of the server and monitors its performance.
 If server management is taken care of by your Windows VPS service provider then it is known as managed VPS otherwise it is unman-aged VPS.